 Example (east bound to the coast)

-If you are traveling from Braidwood to Nelligen and you reach Braidwood at or later than 7.40am, you will be turned around as you will not make it to River Forest Road in time to get through the closure.
+If you were traveling from Braidwood to Nelligen and you reach Braidwood at or later than 7.40am, you would be turned around as you would not make it to River Forest Road in time to get through the closure.

-- We explored the possibility of carrying out this work at night, but determined night work presented an unacceptable safety risk to workers.
-Adequate lighting is needed to complete the work safely and efficiently.
-In addition, the steep terrain and tree heights do not allow for this work to be completed safely at night.
+- We explored the possibility of carrying out this work at night, but it was determined that night work presented an unacceptable safety risk to workers.
+Adequate lighting would be needed to complete the work safely and efficiently.
+In addition, the steep terrain and tree heights did not allow for this work to be completed safely at night.

-Alternate routes via the state road network will be in place for light and heavy vehicles, with maps available on the project webpage.
-Motorists are advised to travel outside of closure times or plan their journeys.
+Alternate routes via the state road network were in place for light and heavy vehicles, with maps available on the project webpage.
+Motorists were advised to travel outside of closure times or plan their journeys.

-The northern alternate route is via the Hume Highway, Picton Road and the Princes Highway and could add up to 6.5 hours to journeys depending on origin and destination.
+The northern alternate route was via the Hume Highway, Picton Road and the Princes Highway and could add up to 6.5 hours to journeys depending on origin and destination.

 The southern detour is via the Kings Highway, Monaro Highway, Snowy Mountains Highway and the Princes Highway and could add up to 5.5 hours to journeys depending on origin and destination.

-Other local roads are also available as alernate routes.
+Other local roads are also available as alternate routes.

 There is a program of maintenance work required for the Kings Highway including slope stabilisation, guardrail and fence replacement, storm water management and asphalt patching.

-- Variable message signs will be in place across the road network advising of the closure.
+- Variable message signs were in place across the road network advising of the closure.
 If there are changes to the work methodology or if work stops temporarily we will update Live Traffic and signs.